Payroll News April 2026 - Preparing for Payday Super

 We’ve been busy enhancing JobBag to support the upcoming Payday Super changes:

 - Updating STP reporting to include Qualified Earnings (QE).
-Ensures compliant reporting aligned with ATO requirements.
+Ensures compliant reporting aligned with ATO requirements. - Completed

 - Improving our clearing house superannuation remittance file.
-Reduces errors and streamlines the super payment process.
+Reduces errors and streamlines the super payment process. - Completed

-- Updating how JobBag manages the Maximum Contribution Base
+- Updating how JobBag manages the Maximum Contribution Base - Completed

 - Adding Qualified Earnings (QE) columns to reports and the STP window.
-Provides greater visibility and transparency when reviewing payroll data.
+Provides greater visibility and transparency when reviewing payroll data. - Completed

 - Adding Fund Validation Service (FVS) and Member Verification Requests (MVR).
 Improves data accuracy by validating fund details and member information before submission.

-- Removing the requirement to report contractor and non-performing artist super payments via STP (unless a voluntary PAYG agreement is in place)
+- Removing the requirement to report contractor and non-performing artist super payments via STP (unless a voluntary PAYG agreement is in place) - Completed

 - Preparing recommended Payday Superannuation Process Help articles